INK-USC/MACROSCORE/README.md

 Additional notes for ```flair_predict.py```: In this script I first use flair to predict on sentences, then use rule-based method to normalize the prediction (e.g., ```"R2 = 0.4"``` -> ```["R2", 0.4]```; ```"eighty-six"``` -> ```86```).
 I manually inspect on predictions and summarize patterns of extracted spans (```flair_pred/patterns.txt``` containing good and bad patterns), and then develop methods to process the patterns.

+New request: For TA1, find effect sizes (ES) and p-values (PV) around claim 4 (inferencial test, included in TA1 metadata).
+I instead calculate its distance (# sentences away) from the nearest claim 4 for every effect size and p-value extracted.
+Details can be found in the Explanation doc in the Google Drive.